UKG Bryte AI

 The Project

-I recently led the product brand identity, creative direction, and interaction patterns for a conversational, generative, and agent-driven AI solution that will define the next generation of UKG products
+I led the product brand identity, UX direction, and interaction patterns for a conversational, generative, and agentic AI solution defining the next generation of UKG products

 The Problem